thehnm/dmenu/README.md

-# dmenu - dynamic menu
+# Fork of dmenu - dynamic menu

 dmenu is an efficient dynamic menu for X.